-No. By way of example, an advanced student might earn a score ≥ 1500 on a Keystone Exam without having taken the associated "trigger" course.
+No. By way of example, an advanced student might earn a score ≥ 1500 on a Keystone Exam without having taken the associated 'trigger' course.

-NOTE: The Keystone Proficiency Pathway requirements may be met using one or more non-numeric scores of Proficient - eligibility for which requires the student to have passed the associated course (see What is the Difference Numeric" Score).
+NOTE: The Keystone Proficiency Pathway requirements may be met using one or more non-numeric scores of Proficient - eligibility for which requires the student to have passed an associated course (see What is the Difference between a "Numeric" and a "Non-Numeric" Score).